-The Bachelor of Science (B.S.) in Pharmaceutical Sciences is designed for students to gain a strong foundation in the basic sciences and liberal arts and prepare for careers and professional study in pharmacy.
+The Bachelor of Science (B.S.) in Pharmaceutical Sciences is designed for students to gain a strong foundation in the basic sciences and liberal arts.

-To see this program at a glance, download the PDF program profiles.
+To see a sample plans of study, download the PDF program profiles.

 - B.S. in Pharmaceutical Sciences with an emphasis in Health Humanities